-How Entyvio works
+How does Entyvio work?

 Entyvio in clinical trials

-Both GEMINI II and III tested Entyvio in CD patients, over a 52-week (GEMINI II) and 10-week (GEMINI III) time period.
-In GEMINI II, there was a significantly higher proportion of patients achieving clinical remission by week 6 in the Entyvio group compared to the placebo group (15 percent versus 7 percent).
-However, no significant difference was seen in GEMINI III.
-At 52 weeks, there was a significant difference in the number of patients in clinical remission in GEMINI III, as 39 percent of Entyvio-treated patients achieved clinical remission compared to 22 percent of patients treated with placebo.
+Both GEMINI II and III tested Entyvio in CD patients, over a 52-week (GEMINI II) and 10-week (GEMINI III) period.
+In GEMINI II, a significantly higher proportion of Crohn’s patients achieved clinical remission by week six in the Entyvio group compared to the placebo group (15% versus 7%).
+However, researchers saw no significant six-week difference in GEMINI III.
+At 52 weeks, a significant difference was seen, with 39% of Entyvio-treated patients in clinical remission compared to 22% of those in the placebo group.

-Note: IBD News Today is strictly a news and information website about the disease.
+IBD News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.